 ABOUT MY BOOKS

-To get everyone off to a good start, I have developed ‘flash’ stories.
-Armed with a simple framework (like the one above), you can move swiftly through the planning and get their ideas flowing onto paper.
+With this simple writing frame you can move swiftly through the planning and get their ideas flowing onto paper.

 I often do one example first on the board as a ‘demo’ getting them to vote on options.

 1. Put the class into pairs.
 Give them the writing frame to each pair.
 Get them to pick one option each.